Skip to the main content.

 • Seed

-The clue is in the name; pre-seed is the very start of a business' journey.
+The clue is in the name; pre-seed is the very start of the journey.
 Pre-idea, pre-production, pre-revenue.
-Seed is post-revenue.
-When the business is starting to make money (or about to).
+Seed is post-revenue when the business is starting to make money.

 Growth